cardiology-gen-ai/data-etl/mddocs/Cardiomyopathies_2023.md

 hypertrophy; NT-proBNP, N-terminal pro-brain natriuretic peptide.

-*7.6.1.4.
-Management*
-Specific treatment strategies, including enzyme replacement or pharmacological chaperone, have limited efficacy in advanced cases with irreversible organ damage, so early initiation appears to be import-­ ant.
-Enzyme replacement therapy is indicated in all symptomatic

 *7.6.2.2.
 Diagnosis, clinical work-up, and differential diagnosis*

 The suspicion of an underlying RASopathy should be raised in infantand childhood-onset HCM with coexisting CHD [262][,][263][,][991][,][997][–][1000] or